bernhardAxonIvy/doc/source/concepts/3rd-party-integration/webservice.rst

 service integrations in action.

-If you are looking for web service integration examples with Axon.ivy, have a look at the *ConnectivityDemos* sample project in the Designer.
+If you are looking for web service integration examples with Axon.ivy, have a look at the :ref:`ConnectivityDemos <importing-demo-projects>` sample project in the Designer.